- a guide to

 - Ultraviolet light helps psoriasis in some cases, otherwise climatic conditions such as the weather have a minor role to play; those whose skin and joints wax and wane together are usually better in summer than winter.

-- Nail changes are found in 80% of individuals with psoriatic arthritis, compared with only 40% in those with psoriasis alone.
+- Nail changes are found in around 4 out of 5 individuals with psoriatic arthritis, compared with only about 2 out of 5 in those with psoriasis alone.

 - Nail changes include pitting and discolouration of the nail due to abnormalities in the growth of tissue in the nailbed.